reactphp/stream/README.md

 Event-driven readable and writable streams for non-blocking I/O in [ReactPHP](https://reactphp.org/).

-In order to make the [EventLoop](https://github.com/reactphp/event-loop) easier to use, this component introduces the concept of "streams".
+In order to make the [EventLoop](https://github.com/reactphp/event-loop) easier to use, this component introduces the powerful concept of "streams".
+Streams allow you to efficiently process huge amounts of data (such as a multi Gigabyte file download) in small chunks without having to store everything in memory at once.
 They are very similar to the streams found in PHP itself, but have an interface more suited for async, non-blocking I/O.
-Mainly it provides interfaces for readable and writable streams, plus a file descriptor based implementation with an in-memory write buffer.

 **Table of contents**